SY01 Environmental Health and Safety Policy

 - Do not perform any function or operation which is considered hazardous, or is known to be hazardous without proper instructions and authorization.

 - Only use equipment and materials approved or provided by the supervisor or instructor and for which instruction has been provided by this or other experience.

 - Become thoroughly knowledgeable about potential hazards associated with the work area; knowing where information on these hazards is maintained and how to use this information when needed.

 - Report all unsafe conditions, practices, or equipment to the supervisor, instructor or safety officer whenever deficiencies are observed.

 - Inform the supervisor or instructor immediately of all work-related injuries or accidents and obtain prompt medical attention when necessary.

-- Provide information necessary for the supervisor or safety officer to adequately and thoroughly complete the Employer's Report of Occupational Injury and Illness and any other associated accident/illness reports.
+- Provide information necessary for the supervisor or safety officer to adequately and thoroughly complete the associated accident/illness reports.

 For questions, additional detail, or to request changes to this policy, please contact the Director of Environmental Health and Safety.

 Other Policies in this Manual should also be referenced, especially the following:

 AD01 - Policies and Procedures for Use of University Auditoriums,